SigmaEval/SigmaEval/README.md

 6.  **Drawing a Conclusion:** After all repetitions are complete, the collection of scores (the sample) is passed to the statistical evaluator you defined (`BinaryEvaluator`, `RatingMeanEvaluator`, etc.).
 This evaluator performs the appropriate statistical tests to determine if the application's performance meets your quality bar, providing a final pass/fail result with statistical confidence.

-Each scenario is defined using a `BehavioralTestCase` object with three main parts:
+Each scenario is defined using a `BehavioralTest` object with three main parts:

 *   **`Given`**: This section establishes the prerequisite state and context for the **User Simulator LLM**.
 This can include the persona of the user (e.g., a new user, an expert user), the context of the conversation (e.g., a customer's order number), or any other background information.
 *   **`When`**: This describes the specific goal or action the **User Simulator LLM** will try to achieve.
 SigmaEval uses this to guide the simulation.